mncole98/e-shop/README.md

 ## Description
 A mysql database and application backend for an e-commerce site.
 Built using MySQL2, Express, Sequelize and dotenv.

-🎬 Below is a gif showing the functionality of the project.
+🎬 Below is a gif showing the functionality of the project.<br/>
 [Project Demo](assets/e-shop gif.gif)

 ## User Story